Job Opportunities

 Submit applications, including resume to Junior Program Director Kate Myler

-Work in the CBI Front Office — be the face of Community Boating!
+Work in Guest Services — be the face of Community Boating!
 We are looking for candidates who thrive in a fast-paced environment and work to provide the highest level of customer service possible.

 Ideal candidates should have a high attention for detail, excellent customer service skills, and should enjoy working in a fast-paced environment.
 Experience working retail and/or handling monetary transactions using a point-of-sale system a plus.
 Must be 18 or older with a high school diploma.